Darla Sue Dollman, B.A., M.F.A., trained and worked with animals for many years in addition to working as a journalist for 42 years.

-Five to six pounds is an average size for chihuahuas.
-If the dog weighs more than six pounds, it may be overeating, or require more exercise.
+Five to six pounds is an average size for chihuahuas and the judging standard set by the AKC.
 The average height of a chihuahua is between six to 10 inches tall.
-They may have short or long hair, and are white, black, tan, brindle, and many other colors.
-Their life span is 14 to 18 years, though I have known chihuahuas who were 20.
+They may have short or long hair and are white, black, tan, brindle, and many other colors.
+Their life span is 14 to 18 years, but I have known chihuahuas who were 20.

-According to The Chihuahua Club of America, the terms "Teacup, Pocket Size, Tiny Toy, Miniature or Standard" are sometimes used by disreputable breeders to inflate the price of puppies; chihuahuas simply vary in size.
+The terms "Teacup, Pocket Size, Tiny Toy, Miniature or Standard" are sometimes used by disreputable breeders to inflate the price of puppies.
+The truth is chihuahuas simply vary in size.

 Chihuahua puppies have high metabolisms and should always have food available so they do not become hypoglycemic.
 Chihuahuas younger than five months are more prone to hypoglycemia than older dogs.
-The Chihuahua Club of America provides more information on puppy care.
+The Chihuahua Club of America website provides additional information on puppy care.
 Adult dogs should be fed twice a day.
-Chihuahuas sometimes like to play with their food, which is fun to watch, or hide their food in furniture, so do a bit of searching when cleaning the house.
+They also like to play with their food, which is fun to watch.
+They might hide their food in furniture, so do a bit of searching when cleaning the house.

 When walking chihuahuas in northern states or in cold weather keep in mind that they are sensitive to cold.
-In fact, weather extremes are deadly for small dog breeds.
+Weather extremes can be deadly for all small dog breeds.
 Sweaters or coats and even doggy boots are recommended if the dog is taken outside for walks in the snow, particularly puppies.
 A chihuahua puppy's paws are so small they could freeze to the ground within seconds.
 I knew a woman once who told me her dog's paws actually froze to the sidewalk in the wintertime.

 I do not believe in leaving pets outside at night, but it is dangerous to do so with small breeds.
 They are prey for owls, hawks, eagles, coyotes.
 It is also best not to leave them alone outside as they are a popular breed and frequently stolen and it is highly recommended that they have microchips for identification.

 In addition to being the smallest dog breed, according to the American Kennel Club, the chihuahua is also one of the oldest dog breeds.
-It was first registered in 1904, its ancestry is quite extensive.
+Although the breed was first registered in 1904, its ancestry is quite extensive.